 Planning Parameter Value All hydrants shall be Dry Barrel and have an isolation valve on the bury Two isolation valves on the main at the hydrant bury connection is desired Air-Release (AR), Air Vacuum (AV), & Combination Valves All wells shall have AR and AV of the pump discharge.
-All highpor system mains that have the por shall have AR and AV valves.
-Ba analyses, AR and AV valves sha the distribution piping system of water column separation cause event. or combination valves on ints in the distribution tential of air accumulation ased on specific surge II be install at locations in that have the potential for ed by a water transient
+All highposystem mains that have the poshall have AR and AV valves.
+Be analyses, AR and AV valves shall the distribution piping system water column separation cause event. oints in the distribution tential of air accumulation ased on specific surge II be install at locations in that have the potential for